kaechele/svelte-breadcrumbs/README.md

 > Optional

 A list of `Crumb`s that will override/bypass any breadcrumb generation via routes.
-In SvelteKit if you pass `$page.data.crumbs` or something similar you will be able to override any bread crumbs via page loads.
+In SvelteKit if you pass `page.data.crumbs` or something similar you will be able to override any bread crumbs via page loads.

 #### `skipRoutesWithNoPage: bool`